 - Driving or parking in a transit or bicycle lane is prohibited at all times.

 - Once a parking citation has been issued, removal of the citation by blowing or falling off the vehicle or by the action of another person does not absolve the vehicle’s owner from responsibility for the violation.

 - Motorists must yield to pedestrians in designated crosswalks.

 - Motorcycles, bicycles, and other vehicles are subject to all traffic rules and regulations, and should move in the same direction on the same side of the street as other vehicles.
 These types of vehicles may not be operated on sidewalks or lawns.

 - Motorcycles are prohibited in gated areas.

-- Vehicles should be parked within a designated white lined parking space.
+- Vehicles should be parked within a designated parking space.
 Transportation Services cannot provide special accommodations for vehicles that are modified or are not “standard” size.
 An Improper Parking citation will be issued for vehicles parked with the body, tires, or the length of the vehicle exceeding the designated parking space lines.